 Wood Pallet Safety

 Luckily, most pallets will have a stamp on them to help you determine if they’re safe.
-There’s also a few visual clues that can help too.
+There are also a few visual clues that can help too.

 The IPPC Stamp

 The IPPC stamp will tell you a lot about the pallet.
 Here’s a handy-dandy infographic from DIYReady.com that explains the stamps and codes found on most pallets.

 Finding Pallets for your Home Decor Projects

 If paying a few dollars per pallet doesn’t bother you, that’s probably the most convenient method of getting them.
 You can pay to have them broken apart as well and that’s especially nice because some pallets have some crazy nails that are hard to remove.

 Breaking Wood Pallets Apart

-You can use a pry-bar to break pallets apart but it will probably damage the wood a bit so it’s best to use a saw and cut the nails and then pull them out.
+You can use a pry-bar to break pallets apart, but it will probably damage the wood a bit, so it’s best to use a saw and cut the nails and then pull them out.
 The video below will show you how:

 Now that you know more about pallets, it’s time to learn just how awesome they really are!

-If you’re lucky enough to find a few pallets for free you can completely transform a room for practically no cost at all.
+If you’re lucky enough to find a few pallets for free, you can completely transform a room for practically no cost at all.
 You can also build anything you want – for cheap!